1. Lake Apo

-Lake Danao is the focal point of the Lake Danao Natural Park, a protected area encompassing 2,193 ha (5,420 ac), within which is the Amandiwin mountain range.
+Lake Danao is the focal point of the Lake Danao Natural Park, a protected area encompassing 2,193 ha (5,420 ac), within which is the Amandiwin Mountain Range.
 The lake supplies potable water and irrigation to a number of neighboring towns and villages.

 8. Lake Duminagat

-PROVINCE: Misamis Occidental
+LOCATION: Misamis Occidental

 Straddling the provinces of Misamis Occidental, Zamboanga del Norte, and Zamboanga del Sur in Mindanao is the Malindang Mountain Range, a small, closely-serried mass of peaks and ridges arrayed along a north-south direction.
-The Malindang range is one of the shorter mountain ranges anywhere in the Philippines, though it is by no means less important.
+The Malindang Range is one of the shorter mountain ranges anywhere in the Philippines, though it is by no means less important.
 For the range serves as a haven to countless species of rare and diverse flora and fauna, home indeed to some of the country’s richest and wildest ecosystems.

 Not only that, the range is also known for its wealth of marvelous sceneries and dramatic landscapes.
-Indeed, within the largely-uncharted expanse of the Malindang range are towering peaks, volcanic structures, high rock walls, deep canyons and ravines, vast swaths of virgin forests, sulfurous hot springs, thundering waterfalls, and even a lone lake known as Lake Duminagat.
+Indeed, within the largely-uncharted expanse of the Malindang Range are towering peaks, volcanic structures, high rock walls, deep canyons and ravines, vast swaths of virgin forests, sulfurous hot springs, thundering waterfalls, and even a lone lake known as Lake Duminagat.

-Lake Duminagat is a crater lake nestled high within a mountain adjacent to North Peak, one of the more prominent peaks of the Malindang range.
+Lake Duminagat is a crater lake nestled high within a mountain adjacent to North Peak, one of the more prominent peaks of the Malindang Range.
 This small and almost circular freshwater lake has an area no wider than 8 ha (19.8 ac).
 It has a mean depth of only around 12 m (39 ft), thought at its deepest point it reaches nearly 21 m (69 ft).
 The lake has no inlet nor an outlet; it is fed solely by rainwater, which in this area falls abundantly throughout the year.

 Travelers who have seen Lake Duminagat will swiftly regard it as one of the most scenic lakes in the Philippines, but more often they will remark about its utterly mystical appearance.
 Its dark surface is smooth and still, wearing an almost brooding countenance.
 Around the lake stands a ring of mountains, not unlike silent, stern sentinels risen out of long-forgotten legends, clad with wild forests and green woods, and crowned with unfading mist and fog.